VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 The Alliance documentation provides lots of general information about submitting jobs using the Slurm job scheduler: [https://docs.alliancecan.ca/wiki/Running_jobs](https://docs.alliancecan.ca/wiki/Running_jobs)

-For some example Slurm workloads specific to the Killarney cluster (sbatch files, resource configurations, software environments, etc.) see the (../slurm-examples)[slurm-examples] provided in this repo.
+For some example Slurm workloads specific to the Killarney cluster (sbatch files, resource configurations, software environments, etc.) see the [Slurm examples](../slurm-examples) provided in this repo.

-## View jobs in the Slurm cluster (squeue)
+## View jobs in a Slurm cluster (squeue)

-To view all the jobs currently in the cluster, either running, pending or failed, use **squeue**: ([https://slurm.schedmd.com/squeue.html](https://slurm.schedmd.com/squeue.html))
+To view all the jobs currently in a cluster, either running, pending or failed, use `squeue`: ([https://slurm.schedmd.com/squeue.html](https://slurm.schedmd.com/squeue.html))

 ```
 username@klogin01:~$ squeue